-The Assistant transfers the values to CLV Setup and closes.
+The Assistant transfers the determined values to CLV Setup and closes.
 The Ethernet connection is interrupted ("No Connection" displayed in red).
 The ICR is ready for operation with the settings generated by AutoSetup.

-- 11. You can check the values in CLV Setup on the READING CONFIGURATION and DATAMATRIX tabs.
-The data only needs to be downloaded to the ICR if any other parameters (reading trigger, data output) are changed manually. - 12.
-To restart the communication with the ICR, double-click the IP address/port displayed in the status line at the bottom left (grey frame).
+- 14. You can check the values in CLV Setup on the READING CONFIGURATION and DATAMATRIX tabs.
+The data only needs to be downloaded to the ICR if any other parameters (reading trigger, data output) are changed manually. - 15.
+To restart the communication with the ICR, double-click on the displayed IP address/ port in the status line at the bottom left (grey frame).